atbaker/hypermasher/README.md

 [Docker](https://docker.com/) is an easy way to run Hypermasher locally, but if you have Node.js and redis-server installed on your machine, you might prefer running Hypermasher through `npm` as described in the next section.

-In addition to Docker, you will need [Fig](http://www.fig.sh/).
-Installation instructions here: http://www.fig.sh/install.html
+In addition to Docker, you will need [docker-compose](https://docs.docker.com/compose/).
+Installation instructions here: https://docs.docker.com/compose/install/

 To run Hypermasher locally using Docker:

 1. Make sure your Docker daemon is running and connected to your client.
-You can test this by making sure `docker ps` returns a valid result.
+You can test this by making sure `docker ps` returns a valid result
 1. `cd` into the Hypermasher root directory
-1. Set the `INSTAGRAM_CLIENT_ID` and `INSTAGRAM_CLIENT_SECRET` environment variables in your terminal session (or hard-code them into the `fig.yml` file).
+1. Set the `INSTAGRAM_CLIENT_ID` and `INSTAGRAM_CLIENT_SECRET` environment variables in a new file called `.env` in this directory
-1. Run `fig up -d` (`-d` to run our containers in detached mode)
+1. Run `docker-compose up -d` (`-d` to run our containers in detached mode)
 1. Connect to Hypermasher in your browser at port 8000
     - If you're running Docker natively go to http://localhost:8000
     - If you're using [boot2docker](https://github.com/boot2docker/boot2docker) go to port 8000 on the IP address provided by the `boot2docker ip` command.
 Ex: http://192.168.59.103:8000